-In coordination with the Illinois governor's and Illinois Tech's efforts to respond to COVID-19, the Office of Technology Services and the Office of Digital Learning have assembled these technology resources , which will be continuously enhanced, to assist you in learning remotely.
+The Office of Technology Services (OTS) and the Center for Learning Innovation (CLI) have assembled these technology resources to assist you with learning remotely.

-If you are student at Chicago-Kent College of Law, please click here.
+If you are student at the Conviser Law Center, please click here.

 - Collaborate Ultra Instructions (Blackboard)